-Washington Township man charged with threat against judge in custody case
+Washington Twp. man charged with threat against judge

 A Washington Township man was arraigned Thursday afternoon on allegations he made bomb and death threats against a Macomb County Circuit judge.